Beijing is one of the oldest cities in the world. It’s also one of the largest.

 Like elsewhere in China, the locals in Beijing love their technology and this impacts how they pay for things.

-Most of the time, you’ll see them paying using their phone, a trend that hasn’t yet become widespread in many other countries.
+Most of the time, you’ll see them paying using their phone.
+Even small food stands prefer phone payments.

-If you want to join in, you can set up Alipay or WeChat Pay on your phone and link your credit card.
+If you want to join in, you can set up Alipay or WeChat Pay on your phone and link your bank card.
 You’ll just need to provide some personal details including your passport details.

 If you’re not comfortable handing over your details, you’ll need to use cash.
 Try to get low-denomination notes, as smaller stores often don’t have change for big notes.